Camping percolators · Review

 Pros and Cons

-But if you’re like me, and you don’t need the enamel mugs, and you want to have a perking knob to see when the water starts boiling, then this is not a very good pick for a camping percolator.
+But if you’re like me and you don’t need the mugs, and you do want a perking knob so you can see when the water starts boiling, the Stansport Enamel Percolator isn’t a good pick.

 Bonus: Must Read!